bmdeeal/quig/readme.txt

 System requirements:

+quig has been tested under Raspbian Linux and Windows 10 (via MSYS2 and a VS2019 build). quig requires SDL2, SDL_image, SDL_mixer, and Lua 5.3 to be installed on Linux; the Windows build provides its own copies of them.
+On Windows systems, the scripts run-quig.bat and run-quig.ps1 are provided to make it easier to run games with quig.
+These scripts require PowerShell to be installed to work.
-quig has been tested under Raspbian Linux and Windows 10 (via MSYS2 and a VS2019 build). quig requires SDL2, SDL_image, SDL_mixer, and Lua 5.3.
-In addition, the GUI launcher requires YAD and bash (so it currently is not known to run on Windows). quig will run on a wide range of hardware -- quig has even been run on a Raspberry Pi Zero (running at 1x resolution), with minor frame drops in the example game astro-burst. quig was initially developed on a Raspberry Pi 2, and runs acceptably in software mode at 3x resolution there. quig runs very well on a Raspberry Pi 4, supporting hardware mode and vsync there.
+On Linux systems, the script run-quig.sh is similar, if more featureful.
+It requires Bash and YAD to be installed. quig will run on a wide range of hardware -- quig has even been run on a Raspberry Pi Zero (running at 1x resolution), with minor frame drops in the example game astro-burst. quig was originally developed on a Raspberry Pi 2, and runs acceptably in software mode at 3x resolution on it. quig runs very well on a Raspberry Pi 4, supporting hardware mode and vsync there.

 The VS2019 build requires the x86 Microsoft Visual C++ Redistributable for Visual Studio 2019 to be installed to run.
 As of this writing, it can be downloaded here: